MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-view-withholding-tax-entries.md

 # View Withholding Tax Entries
 You can view entries that have been posted with withholding tax (WHT) for a specified general ledger register.

-In the **WHT Entry** page, you can view details about the withholding tax, such as the base amount, the calculated WHT amount, the WHT calculation method, and the unrealized WHT amount.
+On the **WHT Entry** page, you can view details about the withholding tax, such as the base amount, the calculated WHT amount, the WHT calculation method, and the unrealized WHT amount.

 ## To view withholding tax entries